endofthepain/graft-white-paper/graft-white-paper-1.02/graft-white-paper-1.02.md

 Graft will allow optional multi-user control, when several users have access to the same merchant account, and multi-user custodianship, when two or more users are required in order to unlock some functions like transfer funds out of the account.

-## Two Factor Authentication with Biometrics
+## Otentikasi Dua Langkah dengan Biometrik
 Graft will implement best-practices, advanced authentication to go along with the user management service, which will include risk / threat analytics based on login/usage pattern as well as device and network characteristics, sophisticated multi-factor based authentication which will include biometrics, FIDO and other passwordless factors and techniques to identify the user.

 The user ID will be given special attention to avoid “lost key” problem, but also to ensure ability to reliably ID the user quickly and in variety of situation.
 To that end UserID will be comprised of multiple elements (keys) - some tied to devices and hardware tokens, and some to user biometrics - that will jointly provide a base for identifying a user via flexible set of attributes.
 For example it will be possible to identify the user by a choice of 2 factors out of available ID elements (face, palm, iris, hardware token, device, etc).
 The unused factors will be used as a pool of factors to verify user’s identity.